Cost for septic tank

 The bigger your house is the bigger will be the tank it needs.
 You will have to install a 1.000-gallon, 1.200-gallon, 2.000-gallon, or 3.000-gallon tank, as I said, it depends.
 However, for a normal house with three or four rooms, the cheapest one, which is the 1.000-gallon tank, it’s enough.

-Preparing the site, digging, pump if it is necessary, etc. A septic tank is one thing, and the septic system is another one.
+Preparing the site, digging, pumping if it is necessary, etc. A septic tank is one thing, and the septic system is another one.
 However, you don’t have to be too worried about the price of the tank or its installation.

 You will spend more money renovating your kitchen than buying the tank and installing it.
-Since the cost for septic tanks varies, it is hard to give an estimate.
+Since the cost of septic tanks varies, it is hard to give an estimate.
 You need to determine how big the septic tank must be and try to find a company or business that sells it at an affordable price.

 Remember, it depends on the size of your property and of course, where you buy the tank.
 Try to find a place with pocket-friendly prices and always compare the prices if you visit more than one or two places, which is what I would recommend, to be able to choose the best one.